 May (he/she/they), together with all beings realize the end of suffering, and the complete unfolding of Buddha’s Way

-Contact email@example.com to arrange the details of a memorial ceremony.
+Contact Rev. Choro Antonaccio to arrange the details of a memorial ceremony.

 Baby Naming and/or Blessing Ceremony

-Buddhist marriages are considered secular matters in Buddhist countries, as marriage is not regarded as either a religious duty nor as a heavenly sacrament.
-While this is so, in American Zen weddings are held in order to bless the couple and to celebrate their commitment and vows with their family, friends, and the general sangha.
-At the Austin Zen Center an officiating priest may be invited to perform a wedding ceremony either at the temple or off-site once civil registration formalities have been completed.
+Buddhist marriages are considered secular matters in Buddhist countries, as marriage is not regarded as a religious duty or sacrament.
+American Zen weddings are held in order to bless the couple and to celebrate their commitment and vows with their family, friends, and the general sangha.
+At the Austin Zen Center, an officiating priest may be invited to perform a wedding ceremony either at the temple, or off-site once civil registration formalities have been completed.
 As with other services, a wedding may range from basic to elaborate, depending on the wishes of the marrying couple.
 As with other large ceremonies, it is customary to offer a money donation to the temple if the wedding is performed on-site.
 Regardless of where the wedding is held, it is customary to offer a donation to the officiating priest, with the amount depending upon the complexity of the ceremony.
-For more information, contact the Austin Zen Center email@example.com.
+For more information and to arrange an interview, contact the Austin Zen Center administrator

-While Zen Buddhist funerals are traditionally very elaborate and expensive affairs, the format and cost of a funeral performed at Austin Zen Center is decided upon by the officiating priest in collaboration with the family of the deceased.
-For more information, contact the Austin Zen Center administrator at firstname.lastname@example.org.
+A full Buddhist funeral is generally performed for practicing members of the temple, upon request of the family.
+While Zen Buddhist funerals are traditionally very elaborate and expensive occasions, the format and cost of a funeral performed at Austin Zen Center is decided upon by the officiating priest in collaboration with the family of the deceased.
+For more information, contact the Austin Zen Center administrator.